Barkha Bisht

 Barkha Bisht is an Indian actress who mainly works in Hindi television, along with Bengali films and Hindi films.
 She made her first television appearance in Kitni Mast Hai Zindagi as Udita.
 She made her screen debut in Hindi Film Raajneeti (2010) and Bengali film debut in Dui Prithibi (2010).
+In 2025, Bisht portrayed Noina Sarabhai in iconic soap opera Kyunki Saas Bhi Kabhi Bahu Thi 2.